Eighteenth Century Centre

 - Click here for details of our regular 'Eighteenth Century Seminar'.

-- The Centre has assisted in coordinating a new collaboratively taught undergraduate History module on The Enlightenment, starting in 2012.
+- The Centre has assisted in coordinating a new collaboratively taught undergraduate History module on The Enlightenment.

 - Click here for details of seminars and news from colleagues at Birmingham University Eighteenth Century Committee.